kednasai/rdv-pref-bot/README.md

 Non-EU residents in France need prefecture appointments for residence permits, renewals, and similar procedures.
 These appointments are booked through `rdv-prefecture.interieur.gouv.fr`.
-For the Lyon prefecture and many others, newly released slots are claimed within seconds of going live — often by third-party automation acting on behalf of paying clients.
-Manual refreshing of the site, even several times per hour, effectively never succeeds.
+Newly released slots are claimed within seconds of going live — often bythird-party automation acting on behalf of paying clients.
+Manual refreshingof the site, even several times per hour, effectively never succeeds.

 This is a real access problem for anyone without legal assistance or the budget for a paid slot-hunting service.